 Address: 26101 Magic Mountain Pkwy, Valencia, CA 91355

-Home to 18 thrill rides and several tamer attractions, Six Flags Magic Mountain pleases families that have kids of varying ages.
+Home to 18 thrill rides and several tamer attractions, Six Flags Magic Mountain pleases families with kids of varying ages.
 Rides and attractions feature favorite Marvel superheroes and Looney Tunes characters.

-Pro tip: Tickets are cheaper if you purchase them online ahead of your visit.
+Pro tip: Pay less for tickets by purchasing them online ahead of your visit.
 You can save on general admission significantly and go straight to the gate.

 20. Professional Sports

-In the greater Los Angeles area, you will find 11 major league professional teams.
-These include the Anaheim Ducks and LA Kings hockey teams, the Angels and the Dodgers baseball teams, the Chargers, and the Rams football teams, the Clippers and the Lakers basketball teams, the FC and LA Galaxy soccer teams, and the Sparks women’s basketball team.
+Eleven major league professional teams call the greater Los Angeles area home.
+These include the Anaheim Ducks and L.A.
+Kings hockey teams, the Angels and Dodgers baseball teams, the Chargers and Rams football teams, the Clippers and Lakers basketball teams, the FC and L.A.
+Galaxy soccer teams, and the Sparks women’s basketball team.
 This means there is a professional sporting event for most sports fans.